 2. LinkedIn: Stream Processing & Metrics

 LinkedIn uses Kafka for streaming data and operational metrics activity.
 LinkedIn uses Kafka for its additional features, such as Newsfeed, for consuming messages and performing analysis on the data received.

 Netflix has its own ingestion framework that dumps input data in AWS S3 and uses Hadoop to run analytics of video streams, UI activities, events to enhance the user experience, and Kafka for real-time data ingestion via APIs.

 4. Hotstar: Stream Processing

-But along with Kafka, we need to use additional resources or tools to convert the data stream obtained into meaningful data that helps in obtaining insights that can be used in data-driven decisions.
-For example, we might need to generate insights from the raw data obtained from IoT devices, or data obtained from social media platforms in real-time and perform some analysis or processing and showcase it to the business to make better decisions or help them to improve the performance of their services.
+But along with Kafka, we need to use additional resources or tools to convert the data stream obtained into meaningful data that helps obtain insights that can be used in data-driven decisions.
+For example, we might need to generate insights from the raw data obtained from IoT devices or data obtained from social media platforms in real-time and perform some analysis or processing and showcase it to the business to make better decisions or help them to improve the performance of their services.

 A different situation, we might be reading data directly from Kafka, is when we need extremely low end-to-end latency, like feeding data to real-time applications.

 Kafka lays out certain functionalities to its users :